Why This Matters

 Juvenilia (Early Works)

-- Burlesque and parody characterize these pieces—Love and Freindship [sic] mocks sentimental fiction's excesses with deliberate misspellings and absurd plot twists, showing Austen's satirical instincts from adolescence
+- Burlesque and parody characterize these pieces.
+Love and Freindship [sic] mocks sentimental fiction's excesses with deliberate misspellings and absurd plot twists, showing Austen's satirical instincts from adolescence.
+Characters faint at the slightest provocation and deliver overwrought speeches, skewering the conventions of the genre.

-- The History of England demonstrates her irreverent wit applied to historiography, written "by a partial, prejudiced, & ignorant Historian"
+- The History of England demonstrates her irreverent wit applied to historiography, written "by a partial, prejudiced, & ignorant Historian."
+It's less a history than a comic exercise in bias, with Austen openly favouring the Stuarts.

 Letters of Jane Austen

-- "3 or 4 Families in a Country Village" appears in her advice to a niece, articulating her famous principle of writing within a deliberately limited scope
+- "3 or 4 Families in a Country Village" appears in her advice to her niece Anna Austen, articulating her famous principle of writing within a deliberately limited scope.
+This self-imposed restriction became one of her greatest strengths.

 Unfinished and Transitional Work